cocotb/cocotb/documentation/source/endian_swapper.rst

         raise tb.scoreboard.result

-We can see that this test function creates an instance of the testbench, resets the DUT by running the coroutine ``tb.reset()`` and then starts off any optional coroutines passed in using the keyword arguments.
+We can see that this test function creates an instance of the testbench, resets the :term:`DUT` by running the coroutine ``tb.reset()`` and then starts off any optional coroutines passed in using the keyword arguments.
 We then send in all the packets from ``data_in``, ensure that all the packets have been received by waiting 2 cycles at the end.
 We read the packet count and compare this with the number of packets.
 Finally we use the :any:`tb.scoreboard.result <cocotb.scoreboard.Scoreboard.result>` to determine the status of the test.